Rokiis1/roadmap/QA/README.md

 ### Test Case Types

-**Explanation:**
+**Explanation:*

-This section highlights that test cases can come in various formats, and their structure may vary based on project needs and complexity.
 It discusses the flexibility in naming and structuring test cases.

 **Key Concepts:**